You’ll need to organise many things before you study abroad, and a bank account is one that can be easily overlooked.

 1. Choose a bank

-There are four major banks in Australia (ANZ, Commonwealth Bank of Australia, National Australia Bank and Westpac Banking corporation) as well as a number of regional banks.
+There are four major banks in Australia (ANZ, CommBank, National Australia Bank and Westpac Banking corporation) as well as a number of regional banks.
 There is plenty of choice for students, so do some research into what each bank offers and which works best for you.

 2. Choose an account